mochoabuilds/corner-store-sensor-kit/README.md

 ## 3.1 MOONSHOT APPLICATION

-* Our moonshot is to normalize the idea of retailers selling gift cards redeemable for autonomous checkout directly to guests. _Imagine walking into a retailer, "checking in" with your smartphone, browsing/shopping and then recieving an adjustable receipt upon walking out._ Pre-paying means transactions could be settled instantly on in-house digital ledgers, rather than the pipes of cards networks and banks.
+* Our moonshot is to normalize the idea of retailers selling gift cards redeemable for autonomous checkout directly to guests. _Imagine walking into a retailer, "checking in" with your smartphone, browsing/shopping and then receiving an adjustable receipt upon walking out._ Pre-paying means transactions could be settled instantly on in-house digital ledgers, rather than the pipes of cards networks and banks.
 By pulling transactions out of the banking system we would also cut operating expenses for retailers, which amount to 1-3% per transaction.

 ## 4 IN-HOUSE REFERENCE LIBRARY